grscheller/pythonic-fp-gadgets/README.rst

 `pythonic-fp-gadgets
 <https://pypi.org/project/pythonic-fp>`_.

-Library of simple, but useful, data structures with minimal dependencies.
+Library of simple, but useful, classes and functions with no dependencies outside the Python Standard Library.

+- Gadgets
   - single item box
   - function returning iterator of its arguments
-- find the last common ancestor of two classes
+  - find the latest common ancestor of two classes

 This PyPI project is part of of the grscheller `pythonic-fp namespace projects